-Efforts in FY 2023 are focused on maintaining DMATS 2050 Long-Range Transportation Plan (LRTP) and continue updating the Travel Demand Forecast Model.
+During Fall 2021, DMATS adopted the 2050 Long-Range Transportation Plan (LRTP).
+Efforts in FY 2023 are focused on maintaining DMATS 2050 Long-Range Transportation Plan (LRTP) and start updating the Travel Demand Forecast Model.

 - To maintain the LRTP and to collect, update, analyze, and provide transportation data (e.g. socio-economic, land use, travel) information to be used in the metropolitan planning process. - Continue development of DMATS Geographic Information System (GIS). - DMATS staff will also be involved in the coordination and collection of data on an as needed basis with each of the three DOTS. - Staff will assist in integrating LRTP with state wide plans developed by the State DOTs. - Update existing DMATs model - Maintain DMATS 2050 Long-Range Transportation Plan (LRTP)